-The Company has assessed the historical performance of the contract in order to conclude whether it should be classified as loss making.
+The Company accounts for its portfolio of contracts by applying the PAA as the Company determined that contracts are not onerous on initial recognition nor have a significant possibility of becoming onerous subsequently.
 Based on the contracts written, identified and analysed, it is determined that none of the contracts were priced from the outset on a loss-making basis hence it is assumed that there is no onerous contracts.
 In addition, the Company is structured to be fully funded.

-vi.
 Recognition